Monserrat Itinerary A - 5 Days

 TUESDAY

-PM: Isabela: Vicente Roca Point (HK)
+AM: Isabela: Vicente Roca Point (HK/PR/SN)

 WEDNESDAY